 Especially if you’ve got a kitten, be sure to start a grooming routine early.
 That includes bathing, brushing, and claw trimming.
 If you start early, your kitty won’t run away every time you’ve got to clip their claws.

 Before you even bring your cat home, there are a few things you can do to make their transition over the months easier.
 It’s a big change, so it’s best to be prepared.

 - Cats may be intimidated by a large new space.
 Set aside a little area like a bathroom or laundry room with all their things in it to help them adjust

 - Get a feeding station set up away from the litter box

 - Give your cat a small space to hide in.
 You can leave the carrier out or cut a hole in a box as long as it’s big enough for cat to turn around

 - Be careful when your cat starts climbing; move things around so nothing gets broken

 - Look for small holes your cat can get stuck in and cover them up

-- Help your cat be social with other people or animals
+- Help your cat be social with other people or animals like dogs

 On your cat’s first day, let them move at their own pace and go slowly.
 Remind family members of ground rules and let your cat adjust.
 Over the next few weeks, go to the vet and grab those toys to help kitty feel comfortable.
 You’ll have a long 20 years with your cat to look forward to with the right food and care!